strtmn/serverless-plugin-log-deletionpolicy/README.md

-# serverless-plugin-log-retention
+# serverless-plugin-log-deletionpolicy
-Control the retention of your serverless function's cloudwatch logs.
+Control the deletion policy of your serverless function's cloudwatch logs.

 ## Usage example
 `serverless.yml`